 Once you have the category all you need to do is check which Community Volunteer is in charge of it.
 The complete list can be found in FAQ #18: Who selects Daily Deviations and how are they chosen?
 Another way of checking is this communityrelations' blog entry:

 The Community Relations TeamThe Community Relations Team is made up of Community Volunteers who liaise with Director of Community Relations Moonbeam13

 Community Volunteers help the community out by providing you – the community – with a specific contact point in relation to galleries, chat and forums.
 You’ll find them doing the following:

-Helping run community challenges and educational projectsSupporting community eventsHelping moderate forumsBeing part of the #help teamBeing part of the team that moderate #devart and other official chatroomsLiaising with Moonbeam13 and fourteenthstar on community mattersBringing rockstar deviants to your attention via features, articles and Daily Deviations
+Helping run community challenges and educational projectsSupporting community eventsHelping moderate forumsBeing part of the #help teamBeing part of the team that moderate #devart and other official chatroomsLiaising with Moonbeam13 on community mattersBringing rockstar deviants to your attention via features, articles and Daily Deviations

 Please read :faq85: before applying for a Community Volunteer positionNote that you must be 18 years of age or older to qualifyPlease do NOT send notes

 This is a listing of our current open Community Volunteer positions within Commu